MHedish/Hubitat/Drivers/WET-IT/README.md

-# 🌱 **Irrigation ET Manager**
+# 🌱 **Weather-Enhanced Time-based Irrigation Tuning (WET-IT)**

-*A Hubitat App for Weather-Based Smart Irrigation Using Rain Bird or Rachio-Style Logic*
+*A Hubitat App for Weather-Based Smart Irrigation Using Rain Bird, or Orbit/Rachio-Style Logic*

 ## Overview